beesperester/cinema4d-bootstrap/README.md

 ```

 4. Now you are ready to install **bootstrap4c4d** via pip

+> This is not yet possible, plugin needs to be published to pypi

 ```
 $ "/Applications/Maxon Cinema 4D R23/c4dpy.app/Contents/MacOS/c4dpy" -m pip install beesperester/bootstrap
 ```